pythonleiden/pythonleiden/site/index.md

 ### Disclaimer

 This website is created and maintained by the Python Leiden User Group, an independent community of Python users in Leiden and the surrounding area.
-We are not officially affiliated with or endorsed by the Python Software Foundation (PSF).
+We are part of the [Python Software Foundation Meetup Pro Network](https://www.meetup.com/pro/python-software-foundation-meetups/).
 "Python" is a trademark of the Python Software Foundation.